-13.5.10 Members
+15.5.9 Members

 This menu item is used to monitor each cluster member (node) and also perform operations like running garbage collection (GC) and taking a thread dump.
-Once a member is selected from the menu, a new tab for monitoring that member opens on the right, as shown below.
+Once a member is selected from the menu, a new tab for monitoring that member is opened on the right, as shown below.